evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 approx(value, relative=None, absolute=None)
 ```

-To apply `approx`, you need to first import this component:
+To use `approx`, first import this component:

 ```python
 from evidently.tests.utils import approx